The mortgage loan process explained in 9 steps: From pre-approval to closing day

 They’ll primarily focus on the three Cs of mortgage underwriting:

-- Capacity — Do you have the wherewithal to pay for your loan?
+- Capacity — Do you have the cash to pay for your loan?

 - Credit — Does your credit history show that you pay debts on time?

 - Collateral — Is the value of the property you’re buying sufficient collateral for the loan?
 (I.e. Did the appraisal show that the purchase price and home value are aligned?)

 During the underwriting process, they may come back with questions.
 You should respond as quickly as possible to ensure a smooth underwriting process.

 You’ve made it the big day: closing.